 The Charles bridge crosses the river Vltava in Prague.
 It connects the Old Town with the Lesser Side and is the oldest preserved bridge over the Vltava.

 As part of the Prague Old Town, it is a UNESCO cultural heritage.
 The stone bridge is one of the oldest stone bridges in Europe.
-At a very early stage, a ford was used to cross the river.
-A wooden bridge which crosses the Vltava River is mentioned in documents from the 10th century.
-Over the years the wooden structure was often destroyed, and the first stone bridge was built in Romanesque style around 1160.

 The foundation stone of the Charles Bridge was laid by Emperor Charles IV in 1357.
 For many years it was exposed to floods, tidal waves and ice and often faced partial destruction.
 After two piers collapsed again in 1890 due to drifting tree trunks, a two-year long thorough repair operation began.